mike-sherman1/chattr/developer-TODO.md

 ## general guidelines, check slack for specifics

 **DO NOT PUSH TO MASTER**
+- **TOP PRIORITY: need to find a way to host "dynamic" website, github pages are static**
 - learn TinyIB
 - set up database
 - general configuration and design of site